H1M4W4R1/IRIS/README.md

 For more information see `ICommunicationInterface` interface.

-## Protocol
+## Data Encoders
-Protocol is a representation of a communication protocol used to encode and decode data sent to and received from the device.
+Data encoder is a representation of a data serialization subsystem used to encode and decode data sent to and received from the device.

-This acts as a middleman between C# structures and device-specific binary data allowing for easy implementation of multi-protocol devices or multiple devices that use the same protocol.
+This acts as a middleman between C# structures and device-specific raw data allowing for easy implementation of multi-encoder devices or multiple devices that use the same encoder.

-There are several example protocols implemented.
-For reference see `Protocols` directory / namespace.
+There are several example encoders implemented.
+For reference see `Encoders` directory / namespace.

 ## Transaction
 Transaction is a representation of a single communication